 Driving under the influence will nearly always yield serious charges.
 In many cases, DUI is considered a misdemeanor, although there are certain instances where DUI can lead to felony charges.
-Get in touch with a Boise felony DUI attorney at Hooper Law Offices for aggressive representation that will challenge your charges.
+Get in touch with a Boise felony DUI attorney at Aaron Hooper, Attorney at Law for aggressive representation that will challenge your charges.
 Our criminal defense attorneys in Boise are known for the excellent defense they bring to every drunk driving case.
-Working with us means you get a premier legal team on your side
+Working with us means you get a premier legal team on your side.

 What Constitutes a Felony DUI?